cap60552/php-sip2/README.md

 ## Migration from v1.0

-If you want to switch to using this class from [cap60552/php-sip2](https://github.com/cap60552/php-sip2), you should only need to change instantations of `sip2` to `SIP2Client` and ensure you include the class with `use lordelph\SIP2\SIP2Client`
+If you want to switch to using this class from [cap60552/php-sip2](https://github.com/cap60552/php-sip2), you need to change instantations of `sip2` to `SIP2Client` and ensure you include the class with `use lordelph\SIP2\SIP2Client`

 ```php